cicilzx/rustc-bug-study-artifact/README.md

 ```
 If you are using the Docker container, the files `Fig4a.pdf` and `Fig4b.pdf` will be generated inside the container and can be directly accessed from your host machine in the `./rustc-bug-study-artifact/plot/` directory.

+**NOTE:** When generating plots, you might see warnings like the following:
+`findfont: Generic family 'sans-serif' not found because none of the following families were found: Arial, DejaVu Sans, Liberation Sans, Bitstream Vera Sans, sans-serif`.
+This warning is harmless and does not affect the correctness or display of the resulting PDF plots.
+This message can be ignored.

 ## RQ2: Bug Symptoms (Section 4)
 In the second research question, we compute the distribution of bug symptoms.
 Specifically, the following two script reproduces Table 4.